Where to find warm, comforting rice porridge from China, Japan, the Philippines, Spain and more, all in Honolulu.

 Youpo Noodles specializes in stretchy, bouncy biangbiang noodles from northwest China.

-Farmers Market Finds, a series by HONOLULU Magazine’s sister site Frolic Hawai‘i, spotlights ‘ono finds at weekly farmers markets around the island.
+Farmers Market Finds is a series that spotlights ‘ono finds at weekly farmers markets around O‘ahu.

 What: Hand-pulled wheat noodles with Sichuan beef, cumin lamb, Malay-style curry pork and shrimp and vegan mushroom with tofu (gluten-free option available)